Chapter-tier program

 Bringing Local EDGE to your chapter.

-If your chapter board wants to run Local EDGE, here's the path.
-The process is intentionally lightweight — the heavy lift is the chapter doing the work, not the application.
+If your board wants to run Local EDGE, here's how it goes.
+The process is light on purpose — the work is in the doing, not the application.

-Chapter president or board lead emails the National EDGE chair with: chapter name, board contact, why the chapter is interested, and any existing informal mentor activity.
-A short note is enough — no formal proposal.
+Your chapter president or board lead emails the National EDGE chair: chapter name, board contact, why you're interested, and any informal mentoring already happening.
+A short note is plenty.
+We don't need a formal proposal.

-30-minute Zoom with the National EDGE chair.
-We talk through current chapter state, the two-part pipeline, what Year 1 of Local Mentorship looks like, and what board commitment is required.
+A 30-minute Zoom with the National EDGE chair.
+We walk through where your chapter is, how the two parts work, what Year 1 looks like, and what we'll need from your board.

 Year-1 review + Part 2 qualification

-At end of Year 1, the chapter and National EDGE review what worked.
-Chapters that completed Part 1 with discipline qualify to adopt the full 5-step AREAA Growth Playbook in Year 2.
+At the end of Year 1, we sit down with you and look at what worked.
+Chapters that ran Part 1 with discipline qualify to pick up the full 5-step playbook in Year 2.

-Chapter runs the 5-step playbook through Year 2 with light national support.
-Performance is measured against the AREAA national year-over-year membership signup contest.
+You run the 5-step playbook through Year 2 with light support from us.
+Performance shows up in the AREAA national year-over-year membership signup contest.

-The structure rewards chapters that put in the relationship work first and gives them a real shot at measurable growth in Year 2.
-It also protects program quality — chapters can't skip to the playbook without doing the foundational year.
+The structure rewards chapters that put in the relationship work first — and gives you a real shot at measurable growth in Year 2.
+It also protects the quality of the program: nobody skips to the playbook without doing the foundation year.

 Want to start Local EDGE?